It’s easy to set up a new aquarium for shrimp-keeping!

 It’s easy to know when your tank is ready for shrimp—your plants will be growing.
 Seeing algae is another good sign.
 Plant growth shows the tank is alive and capable of sustaining additional life.

 Congratulations!
-At this point, your tank is an underwater shrimp pasture ready for grazing … and the next adventure can begin.
+At this point, your tank is an underwater shrimp pasture ready for grazing … the next adventure is ready to begin.